jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 winner = { first: "Usain", last: "Bolt", country: "Jamaica" }
 ```

-By declaring the `interface Person = {...}`, the TypeScript compilier can now enforce that every variable declared to be "using" or "implementing" the `:Person` interface must have the exact structure defined in the interface.

-In this case, a variable implementing the interface `Person` must be an object with a property for `first` that is a `string` and property named `last` which is also a string.
-All variables implementing the `Person` interface **cannot** have any other properties like `country` (regardless of the data type of `country`), would throw an error.
-Additionally assining a variable implementing the `Person` interface cannot have a different structure like `bestUser = "My aunt Suzie`.
-Attempting to assing a variable implenting the `Person` interface described above would create a compile-time error as the variable assignment does not match the interface declaration.
+In this case, a variable implementing the interface `Person` ensures that the variable `winner` must be an object with a property for `first` that is has a type `string` and property named `last` which is also of type string.

+All variables implementing the `Person` interface must adhere to these rules.
+They **cannot** have any additional  properties (like `country`), would throw an error and that assining any assignment to the variable `winner` cannot deviate from the rules defined by the interface.
+Any violation of those rules would throw an error.

 #### Making more flexible interfaces

-In some situations defining the structure of a variable using an interface can be very restrictive as there cannot be any additional properties to any objects/classes implementing the interface that are not included in the interface definition.
-A little trick for circumventing this limitation is to declare a "string" property that is of type `any`.
-This results in dictionary-like functionality, defining addtional fields as key/value pairs.
+In some situations, the rigid definition of types and interfaces can restrict functionality.
+One such scenario is in the event where there is a collection of items that all have `first` and `last` properties that are both strings, but could have additional properties beyond that as long as the `first` and `last` properties exist.

+This restriction can be circumvented wiht a little creativity by adding a little bit to the the type definition:

+So if the goal was to have enable the scenario where we have a collection of objects that have `first` and `last`  properties that are `string`s, we can specify that an additional property named as a `string` will have an associated type of `any`, enabling greater flexibility through polymorphism.

+> This is just like a dictionary

 ```ts
 /* adding an addtional key value pair to be stored with any name and any value */